bbc/bug/docs/pages/development/layout.md

+---
+layout: page
-# Development - Project Layout
+title: Project Layout
+parent: Development
+nav_order: 2
+---

 BUG's project structure is documented here - what types of files are in each folder.
 What there general functions are and in some case what is passed to and from the functions they contain.